ronin-rb/ronin/man/ronin-hexdump.1.md

 ## ARGUMENTS

 *FILE*
-  The optional path to the file to hexdump.
+  The optional path to the file(s) to hexdump.

 ## OPTIONS